UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment1.md

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened.
 ```
-$ git merge math1
+$ git merge math
 Auto-merging B.py
 CONFLICT (content): Merge conflict in B.py
 Automatic merge failed; fix conflicts and then commit the result.

-Merge conflict happened, because the same line in both the files have different content
+Merge conflict occured, because the same line in both the files have different content.
 ```

 10. Write a set of commands to abort the merge.